Learn something new every day

 Even though jumping jack workouts aren’t performed against any resistance, the exercise can still tone muscles.
 Another of the jumping jacks benefits is that the exercise can tone the upper legs and arms.
 To achieve the most benefit, however, the person exercising should make sure that his or her arms are above the head with each repetition.
 This can become more difficult as the exercise routine continues due to the muscles becoming fatigued.

 To perform a more advanced jumping jack, other exercises can be incorporated into the same movement.
-For example, a more intense version involves squatting and jumping backwards with each repetition.
+For example, a more intense version involves squatting and jumping backward with each repetition.
 This works different muscles of the body and is also more effective at increasing the person’s heart rate.

 A similar exercise is the “half jack,” and it can provide similar benefits.
 To perform a half jack the person goes through the same motions as with the jumping back but instead only brings the arms up to half the height.